evmts/tevm-monorepo/bundler/webpack/docs/variables/WebpackPluginTevm.md

 })
 ```

-For custom configuration of the Tevm compiler add a [tevm.config.json](https://todo.todo.todo) file to your project root.
+For custom configuration add a [tevm.config.json](https://todo.todo.todo) file to your project root.

 ## Example